NCEAS/metadig-engine/docs/operations-manual.md

 This same techique can be used to update the configuration file "log4j.properties", which is used to control the logging level of metadig applications.

-This service can be uninstalled with the command
+This service can be uninstalled with the command:

 ```
 helm delete metadig-controller -n metadig
 ```